Aikon-platform/aikon/README.md

 Add an `APP_NAME` and an `PROD_URL` with the scheme and domain used in production (e.g. "https://eida.obspm.fr")

+Provide as well an `APP_LANG`: only "fr" or "en" values are supported for now

 ### Django

 Update database schema with models that are stored inside `vhs-platform/vhsapp/migrations`